How Behavioral Cohorts Unlock the Customer Lifecycle

 • At the activation stage, your users are experiencing your solution for the first time—and this impression is critical to longer-term engagement.
 Within SaaS (especially B2B, B2C, and e-commerce companies), the onboarding process is usually unwieldy, and churn is always a potential risk.
 This risk is why it is absolutely crucial to ensure your newest users find immediate value in your product.

 Retention is the stage where your customers clearly indicate satisfaction.
 They do so by showing that they value your platform (via dollars spent, time spent, duration and depth of engagement).
-Retention is also the biggest window of opportunity in which you can increase customer lifetime value.
+Retention is also the biggest window of opportunity in which you can increase .
 To build strong brand loyalty, word-of-mouth and create engaging case studies, you’ll need customers who appreciate your product enough to use it again and again:

 • Renewal: this is where your users commit to your platform again, either by renewing their terms of business, purchasing additional products, or upgrading their subscription altogether.